-Russian Peacekeepers' supply vehicles pass freely along Azerbaijan's Lachin road
+Russian peacekeepers' supply vehicles pass freely along Azerbaijan's Lachin road

 By Trend

-Representatives of Azerbaijani non-governmental organizations (NGOs) continue their peaceful protests in Karabakh, close to the Russian peacekeepers' temporary deployment area, Trend reports from the scene.
+The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area, has been going on for the seventeenth day, Trend reports from the scene.

-A total of 11 supply vehicles of Russian peacekeepers have recently passed freely along the Lachin road.
-This is clear evidence that the Azerbaijani peaceful protesters didn’t block the Lachin road, as the Armenian side is trying to present.
+Recently, a total of three supply vehicles of the Russian peacekeepers passed unhindered along the Lachin road.

-The peaceful protests of Azerbaijani non-governmental organizations (NGOs) against the inadmissibility of Azerbaijani specialists to the territory, to monitor the illegal exploitation of deposits in the area, have been held near Shusha, close to the post of peacekeepers.
+Earlier, the Armenian media spread fake news that the Azerbaijanis allegedly blocked the Lachin-Khankandi road and didn’t let the supply vehicles through.

-It was planned to inspect the environmental conditions at the 'Gizilbulagh' gold deposit and the 'Damirli' copper-molybdenum deposit, monitor various areas, organize cadastral property records, assess potential risks and threats to the environment, as well as to underground and surface water sources.
+The expert team was expected to inspect the environmental condition at the 'Gizilbulagh' gold deposit and the 'Damirli' copper-molybdenum deposit, monitor various areas, organize cadastral property records, assess potential risks and threats to the environment, as well as to underground and surface water sources.